-so long as the combination of security mechanisms deployed fully and effectively prevents access to covered data by covered persons.
-If a combination of security mechanisms proves to be insufficient to prevent access to covered data by covered persons, those security mechanisms will be considered invalid in protecting future access to covered data by covered persons.
+combination of data-level requirements is sufficient to address the risks posed, based on the nature of the transaction, so long as the combination of security mechanisms deployed fully and effectively prevents access to covered data that is linkable, identifiable, unencrypted, or decryptable using commonly available technology by covered persons and/or countries of concern.
+If a combination of security mechanisms proves to be insufficient to prevent such access, that combination of security mechanisms will be considered invalid in protecting future access to covered data by covered persons.